How to Practice Intention Setting

 Balance being and becoming

-When you recognize you’re not acting from your deeper intentions you can return to the simplicity of your vow….
+When you recognize you’re not acting from your deeper intentions, you can return to the simplicity of your vow….
 “May I be kind…” This returning over and over again acts as a reminder of your deepest values and can guide the compass of your life.
-When you connect with your deeper intentions you gain access to your true nature.
-Our true nature exists within each one of us and it can be felt and heard if we tune in and listen.
-My wish for you is that you access your sankalpa and you actively embrace it in order to fulfill your heart’s longing.
+When you connect with your deeper intentions, you gain access to your true nature.
+Our true nature exists within each one of us, and it can be felt and heard if we tune in and listen.
+My wish for you is that you access your sankalpa and actively embrace it to fulfill your heart’s longing.

 More To Explore